 Mitch is frequently called upon to be a subject matter expert for publications like Fast Company, Strategy, Forbes, and many other radio, television, digital, and print outlets.
 He is a columnist and journalist for I Heart Radio, the Harvard Business Review, and Inc. Magazine.
 Mitch is also the host of Groove – The No Treble podcast, where he is slowly trying to build the largest oral history of electric bass players in the world.

-The Great Compression (available virtually as well).
+The Great Compression – Striving in the New World (available virtually as well).
 Ecommerce was 15% of all commerce prior to the global pandemic.
 It then soared to close to 50%.
 Where will it land?
 Does that matter?
 Probably not.
-The Great Compression is our new reality: during the short span of a few months, consumer's buying behavior fundamentally shifted.
+The Great Compression is our new reality: during the short span of a few months, consumer's behavior fundamentally shifted.
 Companies are now forced to think less about the "experience" and more about how to get consumers to transact.
 Direct to consumer and online players are now forced to think about not just getting consumer's to buy, but how to build a better shopping experience.
 We have everyone from pre-K children to our most elderly now fully-digitized, online and ordering.
 How do we rethink many of the consumer’s commonly held beliefs about what works in business today, and what the future may look like?
 How do we build a successful business in this world where everything - in relation to digital - compressed so dramatically?
 Whether you are in the B2B or B2C space, and regardless of whether you are a small, medium or large organization, Welcome to The Great Compression.

-VIRTUAL OFFERINGS: Virtually There – From Six Pixels of Separation to Six Feet of Separation.
+Virtually There – From Six Pixels of Separation to Six Feet of Separation.
 Mitch Joel has been at the forefront on online communications since the first commercialized modems and web browsers were invented.
 He is known as a “digital visionary” and a successful entrepreneur who has used online communications to build businesses, grow communities, increase sales, define new models of leadership and empower teams to be more productive.
 He understands that online events are not live events delivered digitally.
 With his own cutting-edge professional studio (multiple cameras, lighting, audio, green screen, etc…), Mitch has developed an entirely new way to experience content, while empowering and engaging your team – wherever they may be.
 These virtual experience have the same common themes as his wildly popular keynote presentations, but have been optimized to be delivered professionally (and interactively) online:

 - Direct Impact.
 What do billion-dollar companies like Shopify, Kylie Cosmetics, Zoom and Dollar Shave Club know that Starbucks and Walmart did not?
-Which companies were busiest (and experienced growth) during this pandemic (think Amazon, Zoom and more).
+Which companies were busiest (and experienced growth) amid global disruption (think Amazon, Zoom and more).
 These startups quickly disrupted industries that took their competitors decades to decode.
 This new breed of direct to consumer brands has changed the dynamics of business today, with over $1 trillion in GDP contribution already.
 What are these companies doing that is so disruptive?
 Here’s what you need to know today about the power of direct to consumer brands, how to build one and/or how to act like one (whether you are in B2C or B2B).
 DTC brands leverage their true purpose, technology, data, content, direct relationships, and speed to market in astonishing ways.
 Now, you can too.
 Brace for impact.

 - Decode Content Marketing.
 Digital communications, content marketing and brand storytelling has matured.
-In a post COVID-19 world, it has completely evolved.
+In the new world, it has completely evolved.
 Has your business done the same?
 If you're thinking about how to build, nurture, or mature a content center of excellence, this is for you.
 A strong center of excellence creates true value, lead generation, and brings you closer to your customer.
 Most companies fail at digital communications and content marketing to build their thought leadership and direct response strategies, because they are chasing content formats that don't fit their brand experience... or they don't know where to start… or they don’t know what their customers best respond to.
 This simple and practical strategy (with tactics) will help your business to define its true content and communication center of excellence.
 Why do this?
 Focus, growth, sales, customer loyalty, better customer experiences, and getting your ideas to spread.

 - Decode Artificial Intelligence.
 Put aside the hype, what does artificial intelligence really mean for business today?
 Quants, data scientists, algorithm overlords, AI trainers and machine learning engineers.
 These are just some of the people telling businesses today to embrace artificial intelligence.
 For business leaders, it’s confusing, a massive investment and highly speculative.
 What is the current and future potential for AI, machine learning, cognitive computing and more?
 In this highly visual, interactive and straight-forward virtual experience, you will learn (from a non-technologist) the true business applications and opportunities that companies are using to grow market share and do more with smarter technology.
 When is the right time to develop your AI strategy?
 When is the right time to invest (especially when we consider what’s going on in the world today)?